All Episodes

 What do we do?

-They've got it, they've at least they've enriched uranium.
+At least they've enriched uranium.

 Here's the scary part.

-There are analysts who believe that he is spoiling for a fight because he doesn't think that we have the guts to engage in one, and he doesn't think we have the ability to win one.
+There are analysts who believe that he is spoiling for a fight because he doesn't think that we have the guts to engage in one and he doesn't think we have the ability to win one.

 And he thinks that it's his time.

-I mean, this guy's is he's insane.
+I mean, this guy is insane.

-Carl, we're dealing with an irrational, unstable lunatic.
+We're dealing with an irrational, unstable lunatic.

 Let me share with you a couple excerpts here while I have time.